 What we like about this rack, in particular, is that it has been made using 12 and 14-gauge steel to make it incredibly strong which, in turn, will likely increase longevity.

-Furthermore, CAP boasts this half-cage is covered in a durable powder coat finish as well as industrial zinc, designed to make this bit of kit relatively maintenance-free.
+Furthermore, CAP boasts its half-cage is covered in a durable powder coat as well as industrial zinc, designed to make this bit of kit relatively maintenance-free.

-With the addition of the rail across the top acting as a top pull-up bar, we feel the CAP Barbell FM-8000F is a great option to consider if you're looking for a multi-purpose weights setup for your home gym.
+With the addition of the rail across the top acting as a top pull-up bar, we feel this particular power cage is a great option to consider if you're looking for a multi-purpose weights setup for your home gym.

 This Body-Solid GPR400 looks to be a compact but extremely durable power cage with a mighty impressive 1000lbs weight capacity that should suit even the most experienced lifter.